-The American College of Sport Medicine's (ACSM) general exercise guidelines have been researched and backed by health professionals to establish baselines for maintaining good physical health such as regulation of blood pressure and prevention of weight gain |
+The American College of Sport Medicine's (ACSM) general exercise guidelines are evidence-based recommendations to establish baselines for maintaining physical health and decreasing the risk of all-cause mortality. |

 The recommendation for healthy adults is:

-- Resistance exercises for the major muscle groups 3 times a week
+- Resistance exercises for the major muscle groups a minimum of 2 times per week

-What is moderate intensity aerobic activity?
+What is moderate-intensity aerobic activity?

 - You are able to talk, but not sing during the exercise.
 Examples include brisk walking, slow biking, doubles tennis, active home chores, etc.

-What is vigorous intensity aerobic activity?
+What is vigorous-intensity aerobic activity?

 - You are not able to talk and are slightly out of breath.
 Examples inlcude jogging, fast bicycling, singles tennis, swimming laps, etc.